coreweave/kubernetes-cloud/virtual-server/examples/kubectl/README.md

 - [virtual-server-block-pvc.yaml](virtual-server-block-pvc.yaml) attaches block `PVC` to the virtual machine instance.
 The new disk is raw and need to be formatted.

   ```
-  myuser@vs-ubuntu2004-block-pvc:~$ sudo fdisk /dev/vdb

-  Welcome to fdisk (util-linux 2.34).
-  Changes will remain in memory only, until you decide to write them.
-  Be careful before using the write command.

-  Device does not contain a recognized partition table.
-  Created a new DOS disklabel with disk identifier 0xfffa9647.

-  Command (m for help): n
-  Partition type
-    p   primary (0 primary, 0 extended, 4 free)
-    e   extended (container for logical partitions)
-  Select (default p): p
-  Partition number (1-4, default 1): 1
-  First sector (2048-41943039, default 2048): 2048
-  Last sector, +/-sectors or +/-size{K,M,G,T,P} (2048-41943039, default 41943039): 41943039

-  Created a new partition 1 of type 'Linux' and of size 20 GiB.

-  Command (m for help): q

   myuser@vs-ubuntu2004-block-pvc:~$ sudo mkfs.ext4 /dev/vdb
   mke2fs 1.45.5 (07-Jan-2020)